SciRuby/sciruby.com/source/_posts/2015-8-19-gsoc-2015-mixed_models.markdown

              method: :bootstrap, nsim: 1000)
 ```

-We get a p-value of 0.000999000999000999, suggesting that we probably should keep the term `(1|a:b)` in the model formula.
+We get a p-value of 9.99e-4, suggesting that we probably should keep the term `(1|a:b)` in the model formula.

-### A third example - a less conventional model fit
+### A third example &mdash; a less conventional model fit

 Another advantage of `mixed_models` against comparable tools is the ease of fitting models with arbitrary covariance structures of the random effects, which are not covered by the formula interface of `lme4`.
 This can be done in a user-friendly manner by providing a block or a `Proc` to the `LMM` constructor.
 This unique feature of the Ruby language makes the implementation and usage of the method incredibly convenient.
 A danger of allowing for arbitrary covariance structures is, of course, that such a flexibility gives the user the freedom to specify degenerate and computationally unstable  models.